Social Icons

 Paul Winchell

-Pooh is my favorite Disney Character, and I just don’t know why.
-His ability to make every problem minuet to his lack of honey is one that makes me laugh every time.
+Pooh is my favorite Disney character, and I just don’t know why.
+His ability to reduce every problem to his lack of honey makes me laugh every time.
+No matter what’s going on, he somehow manages to bring everything back to his love for honey, and that kind of single-minded dedication is hilarious.

-The Character Winnie the Pooh is a fictional anthropomorphic bear created by A. A. Milne.
-Milne named the bear after a teddy bear owned by his son, Christopher Robin Milne, whom you will come to know as the character Christopher Robin, who is Pooh’s best friend.
+The character Winnie the Pooh is a fictional anthropomorphic bear created by A. A. Milne.
+Milne named the bear after a teddy bear owned by his son, Christopher Robin Milne—who, of course, became the inspiration for the character Christopher Robin, Pooh’s best friend.

-Winnie the Pooh (Christopher’s teddy bear) got his name from a Canadian black bear which Christopher often saw at the London Zoo the name of the bear was “Winnie”, and "Pooh", was a swan they had met while on holiday.
+Winnie the Pooh (Christopher’s teddy bear) got his name from a Canadian black bear Christopher often saw at the London Zoo.
+The bear’s name was “Winnie,” while “Pooh” came from a swan the Milnes had encountered while on holiday.
+It’s funny how the name came from two completely different animals, yet it fits him so well.

-This movie was the last movie that Walt Disney himself had personal involvement in.
-Although he was not involved in the movie shooting or production, he was part of the production of one of the shorts (Winnie the Pooh and the Honey Tree in 1966) and it was released during his lifetime and he was also involved in the production of Winnie the Pooh and the Blustery Day, which won the 1968 Academy Award for Animated Short Film, an award given to Walt Disney posthumously as he died two years before the film's release.
+This was the last film in which Walt Disney had personal involvement.
+While he wasn’t directly involved in the full production of this 1977 movie, he did oversee Winnie the Pooh and the Honey Tree (1966), which was released during his lifetime.
+He was also involved in the production of Winnie the Pooh and the Blustery Day, which won the 1968 Academy Award for Best Animated Short Film—an award given to Walt Disney posthumously, as he had passed away two years before its release.

 0 comments: